Omsharma456/3rd-Year-Mini-Project-Student-record-system/README.md

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+## Future Prospects
+The proposed system is intended to make life easy.
+The main purpose of the project is to build a student database system to facilitate easy access of student’s records.
+The Student Database System will allow the registrar of GLA University, Login to edit, update students details records.
+It also enhances efficient management of student’s information and process and print out student’s transcripts/ result slips.
 ## Acknowledgments

 * Hat tip to anyone whose code was used